Murder of Chiara Poggi: Bicycles

 Two witnesses (Bermani and Travain) considered reliable noticed that morning, around 9:10, a black women's bicycle leaning against the perimeter wall of the Poggi villa, which was immediately linked to Chiara's murderer.
 Stasi instead owned a burgundy men's bicycle of the "Umberto Dei" brand, which was immediately seized.
 On the pedals of this bicycle, biological traces of Chiara Poggi were found, although not blood.
 Stasi also had at his disposal a black family bicycle for women of the "Luxury" brand, which was examined by the Carabinieri Marshal Francesco Marchetto but not seized, because it was considered incompatible with the description of a witness, who described it as having a black luggage rack.

 An expert report conducted 7 years later by the civil party, lawyer Tizzoni, ascertained that the Stasi family's black women's bicycle was equipped with "Union" pedals, which were also fitted as standard on Stasi's personal burgundy men's "Umberto Dei" bicycle.
 On the other hand, this bicycle, seized at the time of the investigation, was equipped with non-original Wellgo pedals, on which traces of the victim's DNA were found.
 It is therefore assumed that there may have been an exchange of pedals between the two bicycles of the Stasi family.
 According to this reconstruction, Stasi, having learned that some witnesses had noticed a black bicycle outside the villa, in the week following the crime exchanged the pedals of the black bicycle, dirty with biological traces of Chiara Poggi, with those of his burgundy bicycle, with the aim of confusing the evidence.

 At the second appeal trial in 2014, however, it was the prosecution's representative, the deputy attorney general of Milan Laura Barbaini, who maintained that "It is mathematically excluded that there was an exchange between the pedals" of the two bicycles available to Alberto Stasi.
 She excluded the exchange of pedals on the basis of a consultancy "on the manufacturing date of the various components and on any modifications" entrusted to experts during the investigative activities carried out in the context of the second appeal trial.
 In the request in which she asked the judges of the Court of Assizes of Appeal to carry out further investigative activities, Barbaini explained that the seized black bicycle "is consistent in all its components which have congruent manufacturing dates".
 In reality - the magistrate clarified - no exchange of pedals ever occurred between Stasi's burgundy "Umberto Dei" and the seized black women's bicycle.

 Genetic material under the victim's fingernails and hair

 At the crime scene, a light brown hair was found, which turned out to be devoid of a bulb and therefore of DNA.
-Under the victim's nails there were organic residues that contained male markers compatible, but not attributable with certainty, to the accused: according to leaks to the media, they also corresponded with at least two unknown male profiles and not identifiable or comparable due to the deterioration of the material.
+Under the victim's nails there were organic residues that contained male markers compatible, but not attributable with certainty, to the accused: according to leaks to the media, they also corresponded with at least two unknown male profiles and were not identifiable or comparable due to the deterioration of the material.